 An analog of that active ingredient.

 In addition, the ingredient must present a significant public health concern.
-FDA is currently focusing on implementation of this authority in the IMFs.
+FDA is currently implementing this authority for articles offered for import via international mail.

 Debarment from Importing Drugs